Lebanon Municipal Airport (New Hampshire): Historical airline service

 Northeast Airlines started a scheduled service in 1948.
 The airport was a stop on a daily round trip service operated by Northeast with a Douglas DC-3 linking New York City with Montreal.
 The June 16, 1948 Northeast Airlines system timetable listed the routing of this flight as New York City - Hartford/Springfield - Keene, NH - Lebanon - Monpelier/Barre, VT - Burlington, VT - Montreal.
 By 1954 LEB had 8000 enplanements.
-Fares were Boston ($16.30, Burlington ($11.30), Montreal ($20.30) and New York ($30.60).
+Fares were Boston ($16.30), Burlington ($11.30), Montreal ($20.30) and New York ($30.60).

 In 1964, Northeast was operating direct one stop service to New York John F. Kennedy Airport with four engine Douglas DC-6B propliners via Keene.
-By 1969, Northeast was operating up to ten flights a day from the airport with Fairchild Hiller FH-227 turboprop aircraft with nonstop service to New York LaGuardia Airport (LGA), Boston (BOS), Montpelier/Barre (MPV), Manchester, NH (MHT) and Keene, NH (EEN) with daily direct one stop service to Burlington (BTV).
+By 1969, Northeast was operating up to ten flights a day from the airport with Fairchild Hiller FH-227 turboprop aircraft with nonstop service to New York LaGuardia Airport (LGA), Boston (BOS), Montpelier/Barre (MPV), Manchester, NH (MHT), and Keene, NH (EEN) with daily direct one stop service to Burlington (BTV).
 Northeast was merged into Delta Air Lines in 1972 which in turn continued to serve the airport.

-In 1973, Delta was operating nonstop as well as direct service from the airport to New York LaGuardia Airport and New York John F. Kennedy Airport (JFK) with Fairchild Hiller FH-227 turboprops with these aircraft having been previously operated by Northeast.
+In 1973, Delta was operating nonstop as well as direct service from the airport to New York LaGuardia Airport, and New York John F. Kennedy Airport (JFK) with Fairchild Hiller FH-227 turboprops with these aircraft having been previously operated by Northeast.
 At this same time, according to its March 1, 1973 system timetable, Delta had introduced McDonnell Douglas DC-9-30 jet service at nearby Keene, NH; however, Delta did not operate jet flights into Lebanon.

 According to the April 15, 1975 edition of the Official Airline Guide (OAG), Delta was no longer serving the airport with all flights at this time being operated by Air New England with Beechcraft 99, de Havilland Canada DHC-6 Twin Otter and Fairchild Hiller FH-227 turboprop aircraft with nonstop service to Boston and Montpelier/Barre, VT as well as direct flights to New York LaGuardia Airport via a stop in Keene, NH.
 The OAG lists up to fourteen flights a day being operated into the airport by Air New England at this time.

 Facilities and aircraft

 Lebanon Municipal Airport covers an area of 563 acres (228 ha) at an elevation of 603 feet (184 m) above mean sea level.
 It has two asphalt paved runways: 7/25 is 5,496 by 100 feet (1,675 x 30 m) and 18/36 is 5,200 by 100 feet (1,585 x 30 m).

-For the 12-month period ending May 31, 2010, the airport had 39,283 aircraft operations, an average of 107 per day: 77% general aviation, 22% air taxi, and 1% military.
-At that time there were 52 aircraft based at this airport: 58% single-engine, 3.8% multi-engine, 2% jet, 35% helicopter, and 2% glider.
+For the 12-month period ending September 1, 2018, the airport had 26,123 aircraft operations, an average of 72 per day: 68% general aviation, 31% air taxi, and 1% military.
+At that time there were 41 aircraft based at this airport: 28 single-engine, 5 multi-engine, 3 jet, and 5 helicopter.